Servant-Cities/rest-api-playground-template/README.md

 ## Interface

-Open your browser on http://localhost:5173 (or other port) in order to be able to edit the content of the whole database in JSON format.
+Open your browser on http://localhost:5173 (or other port used by the previous command) in order to be able to edit the content of the whole database in JSON format.

 There is a default database showing the expected base structure.